Summer Funding Sources

 The Office of Public Interest maintains the following list of summer funding resources.
 It is updated annually as new information is provided.
 For third-party funding sources (non-WCL), please refer to the organization websites for up-to-date information about application criteria, materials, and deadlines.
 Please contact OPI with any general summer funding questions at firstname.lastname@example.org.
 Please use this information for future planning as well.

 For a current and more exhaustive list of funding sources, visit PSJD.org

 Established at American University Washington College of Law in 1989, EJF is a non-profit, student-run organization.
 Throughout the school year, EJF raises money and collects donations from students, faculty, staff, and the business community to fund grants for WCL students.
 Equal Justice Foundation (EJF) Grants are the primary source of funding for students who accept unpaid or low-paid public interest summer internships both in the U.S. and abroad.
 The $4,000 grants enable WCL students to gain valuable experience in the public interest sector while providing critical services to underrepresented members of our communities.
 Any student who accepts a full-time summer public interest position and meets EJF volunteer requirements is eligible to apply.
 For more information visit the EJF website.

-Patton Boggs Public Policy Fellowship
+Squire Patton Boggs Public Policy Fellowship

-Popular Summer Funding Sources
+External Summer Funding Sources

 Equal Justice America Legal Services Fellowships